neuroailab/flex-ml-agents/linux-flexlib/README.md

-# How to build a FleX ML Agents binary for Linux
+# How to build and run a FleX ML Agents binary for Linux

 ***Important: FleX only works with NVidia GPUs and CUDA 8.0***